djsolis99/ad-astra-test/README.md

 pip install -r requirements.txt
 ```

-To run the django server use the command
+To run the django server use the command, this command should create a db.sqlite3 file
 ```
 python manage.py runserver
 ```